ishujeetSingh1/YouTube-DataEngineering-project/README.md

 # YouTube-DataEngineering-project

 ## Overview
-This project aims to securely manage, streamline, and perform analysis on the structured and semi-structured YouTube video data based on the video categories and the trending metrics.
+This project aims to securely manage, streamline, and perform analysis on the structured and semi-structured YouTube video data based on the video categories and trending metrics.

 # Project Objectives